 CDP's COLUMNS program is implemented in a dedicated Data Editor page.

 COLUMNS processes or generates text data files, transforming these in up to 100 different ways.
 A data file can be sent to the Editor from the Graph-Edit page, altered and sent back.
-Or a file can be opened in the Data Editor and processed there.MARKERS and LOOPS
+Or a file can be opened in the Data Editor and processed there.EXTERNAL PROGRAMS

 Soundshaper can launch up to 10 favourite external programs.
-For example, you might use a VST or DX plugin and return the result to Soundshaper for further processing.
+For example, you might use a plugin and send the result to Soundshaper for further processing.
 (See the support page USING SOUNDSHAPER WITH AN AUDIO EDITOR.)

 SEQUENCES